dirmeier/cookiecutter-uv/README.md

    make docs
    ```

-8) Commit your changes using a informative commit message.
+8) Commit your changes using an informative commit message.
 Read [this](https://cbea.ms/git-commit/) for help.
-9) Push your changes to your feature-branch and create a pull-request.
+9) Push your changes to your feature branch and create a pull request.
 10) Squash-merge your changes onto main or, ideally, clean up your commit history and rebase onto main.
 11) Don't forget to create tags and releases.